 Eli Mina, M.Sc., P.R.P., is a Vancouver based Board Effectiveness Consultant and Registered Parliamentarian.

+Since 1984, Eli has advised his clients on chairing contentious meetings, demystifying the rules of order, achieving excellence in decision making, dealing with disputes and boardroom problems, and minute taking standards.
 Eli’s clients come from boards of education, local governments, libraries and library systems, aboriginal communities, credit unions, regulatory bodies, and the not for profit sector.

 Eli is the author of five published books, including “101 Boardroom problems and how to solve them” and “Mina’s Guide to Minute Taking.”